 Unfortunately hearing loss is not a disorder that’s easy to recognize and is often left untreated for many years.
 Studies from Johns Hopkins document the impact of untreated hearing loss.
 Dr. Frank Lin of Johns Hopkins reported that, although the brain becomes smaller with age, the shrinkage seems to be fast-tracked in older adults with hearing loss, according to the results of a study by researchers from Johns Hopkins and the National Institute on Aging.
 The findings add to a growing list of health consequences associated with hearing loss, including increased risk of dementia, falls, hospitalizations, and diminished physical and mental health overall.

 We would suggest that you don’t try to convince your significant other, family member or friend that they can’t hear.
 Let’s face it, no one wants to get bad news!
-Instead focus on a compromise, a baseline-hearing test.
+Instead focus on providing a positive compromise, a baseline hearing test.
 Everyone should have his or her hearing checked at least once.
 We’re all used to getting an annual physical.
-Everything from our weight, to our height to our blood pressure is recorded and compared to both “normative” standards and our personal statistics from previous years.
+Everything from our weight, to our height, to our blood pressure is recorded and compared to both “normative” standards and our personal statistics from previous years.
 Any changes are noted and if anything appears to be a problem the results and options to resolve the problem are discussed.

 An annual physical examination can serve one of two purposes:

-- Provide a source of reassurance that you in fact have no health problems feel.
+- Provide a source of reassurance that you in fact have no health problems.

 - Catch health problems before they become serious so that an appropriate management plan can be put in place.